 For service users most information is returned to the placing authority at the point of discharge.
 Some other basic information is stored for 15 years post discharge to meet legal requirements.
 This information is archived.

-If a staff member the organisation will hold your personal data for the duration of your employment in order to meet its obligations under your employment contract.
+If you are a staff member the organisation will hold your personal data for the duration of your employment in order to meet its obligations under your employment contract.
 Some of your personal data will be retained for a set period of time after the end of your employment with the organisation, after which time it will be destroyed.
 Personal data retained after the end of your employment will only be done so where one of the following applies:

 1) You have given your clear consent for us to retain and process your personal data for a specific purpose.